ChicagoHAI/CLEAR-evaluator/README.md

 - Ships with orchestration scripts that stage inference, evaluation, and intermediate data hand-offs.
 - Produces granular metrics (per-condition F1, QA/IE scores, optional LLM-based scoring) for auditability.

+## Additional Resources
+1. **CLEAR-Bench** (coming soon): our expert evaluation dataset, to be released on [PhysioNet](https://physionet.org/).
+2. **vLLM**: see the [official documentation](https://docs.vllm.ai/en/latest/) for deployment and performance tuning.
+3. **Responsible AI Use**: follow the [Responsible Use of MIMIC Data with Online Services like GPT](https://physionet.org/news/post/gpt-responsible-use) guidelines.
+We recommend the [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/ai-foundry/models/openai/) for secure commercial model access.

 ## Repository Layout
 ```
 .